microsoft/playwright/browser_patches/buildbots/README.md

 ## Setting Up Browser Toolchains

+We currently use MINGW environment that comes with Firefox to run our buildbot infrastructure on Windows.
+Browser toolchains:
-We currently only build firefox on Windows.
-Follow instructions on [Building Firefox for Windows](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Windows_Prerequisites).
+- Firefox: Follow instructions on [Building Firefox for Windows](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Windows_Prerequisites).
 Get the checkout with mercurial and run "./mach bootstrap" from mercurial root.
+- WebKit: mostly follow instructions on [Building WebKit For Windows](https://trac.webkit.org/wiki/BuildingCairoOnWindows).
+Use chocolatey to install dependencies; we don't use clang to compile webkit on windows. (**NOTE**: we didn't need to install pywin32 with pip and just skipped that step).

-After this step, you should have `c:\mozilla-build` folder and `c:\mozilla-source` folder with firefox checkout.
+After this step, you should:
+- have `c:\mozilla-build` folder and `c:\mozilla-source` folder with firefox checkout.
+- being able to build webkit-cairo from `cmd.exe`.

 ## Setting Bot Environment